 Before the wedding

-• Get to the know the wedding venue if possible (if the ceremony and reception are in different locations, get to know them both, as well as how to get between the two).
-You might need to ask the bride and groom if you can accompany them on a visit.
+- Get to the know the wedding venue if possible.
+If the ceremony and reception are in different locations, get to know them both, as well as how to get between the two.
+Why not ask the bride and groom if you can accompany them on a visit?
 On the day of the wedding, you’ll be expected to know about parking, toilets, directions and so on.
 Remember that – gift list or not –

-• Get to know the ushers.
-On the day, you and the ushers will have responsibility for helping out with any number of small things, so it’s a good idea to meet them first if possible.
+- Get to know the ushers.
+On the day, you and the ushers will have responsibility for helping out with any number of small things, so meet them first if possible.

 On the day

-• Your most important duty is to get the groom to the ceremony on time, which means at least half an hour before the ceremony is due to begin.
+- Your most important duty is to get the groom to the ceremony on time.
+This means at least half an hour before the ceremony is due to begin.
 Unlike the bride, the groom does not traditionally arrive in a fancy car – getting there is the important bit.

-• You should be one of the last people to leave the reception and it’s a good idea to help people get home safely, assisting with ordering taxis and so on.
+- You should be one of the last people to leave the reception and it’s a good idea to help people get home safely, helping with ordering taxis and so on.